kindista/kindista/README.md

     # kindista development
     127.0.0.1 kindista.local

-All of Kindista's dependencies are listed in the [kinidista.asd](http://https://github.com/kindista/kindista/blob/master/kindista.asd) file.
-We recommend using [quicklisp](http://www.quicklisp.org/beta/) to load Kindista and its packages in your slime or slimv [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).

 After you've completed the above steps, open one of the Kindista lisp files and fire up slime or slimv (type ",c" to start slimv).